-- In Fallout 2, there is a computer in the Gecko power plant that you can use to contact Enclave, the game's Big Bad organisation.
-You have an option of insulting the soldier you're talking to in a number of ways, and if you do, they will send a squadron of Power Armor-wearing soldiers after you.
-You WILL encounter them later in a special encounter, and unless you're high level by that point, or unless you have a high enough Speech skill, it's not going to be pretty.
+- In Fallout 2, there is a computer in the Gecko power plant that you can use to contact the Enclave, the game's Big Bad organisation.
+You have an option of insulting the soldier you're talking to in a number of ways, and if you do, they will send a squadron of power armor-wearing soldiers after you...except the encounter was cut.
+There are mods that restore it, and when (not if) you encounter them, you'd better either have a high Speech skill or a set of power armor for yourself.

-- In some of the Mario Party games, you can get a Bowser phone that instantly calls him to deliver misery.
+- In Mario Party 3, you can buy a Bowser Phone from Koopa Kid's item shops that instantly calls him to deliver misery.
 When you dial him, he asks who is calling.
 You can lie and say whoever you want.
 You can also be honest.
-The final option is "Who do you think?" which yields a random result.
+The final option is "Who do you think?", which yields a random result.
 Woe unto you if you choose the last option and Bowser guesses correctly.
 Unless you have zero coins, in which case Bowser will give you money instead.
 It would still be a better move to just specify yourself in that case though.

 - In NetHack, the Big Bad Wizard of Yendor lives in an isolated tower in the middle of a dungeon level, which can normally only be reached by going down through the outskirts of that level, to a lower level which contains a magic portal to the tower.
 If you have a telepathic pet, the pet may helpfully wake the Wizard with a ranged psychic attack when you first cross his level, which can draw him out before you're ready to fight him.

 - In The Witcher 3, agreeing to have some drunken time will lead to phoning Heirach Hemmelfart, the head of the dominant religion in the North and the man who all the witch-hunters (theoretically) answer to, while he's on the crapper.
 Hilariously enough, he's of the opinion that it's Mordor that's calling him because he thinks the witchers in drag are the Lodge of Sorceresses coming to get him.